Saturday, August 31, 2019

 An analogy is useful: When we look at an object, there is an obvious thing we might call the ‘apparent width,’ and another we might call the ‘depth’ (Feynman et al., 1963, section 17–1 The geometry of space-time).”

-Feynman explains the concept of space-time using the “apparent width” and “apparent depth” of an object that are not its fundamental properties.
-This is because we get a different width and a different depth if we view the object from a different angle.
-One may also say that a given depth is a kind of “mixture” of all depth and all width that is similar to the two equations: x′ = xcosθ + ysinθ, y′ = ycosθ − xsinθ.
-Importantly, the analogy of space-time has its limitations.
-That is, there are no absolute space and absolute time that are in contrast to relative space-time.
-In general, the concepts of space and time are interrelated such that there is no “space without time” or “time without space” from the perspectives of observers in different reference frames.
+Feynman explains the concept of spacetime using the “apparent width” and “apparent depth” of an object that are not its fundamental properties.
+In other words, a given depth is a kind of “mixture” of another depth and width that is similar to the two equations: x′ = xcos θ + ysin θ, y′ = ycos θ – xsin θ.
+However, one may add that there are no absolute space and absolute time that are different from absolute space-time intervals.
+In general, the concepts of space and time are interrelated such that there is “no space without time” or “no time without space.”
+In other words, space and time lose their absolute meaning—no observer can access “pure space” or “pure time”.
+Instead, reality reveals itself through spacetime intervals, which blend space and time into a unified geometric structure.

 If the particle is standing still, then it has a certain x, and as time goes on, it has the same x, the same x, the same x; so its “path” is a line that runs parallel to the t-axis (Feynman et al., 1963, section 17–1 The geometry of space-time).”